• Skip to primary navigation

 5. Cube the tofu and coat it in corn starch.

-6. In a large pan heat 1 tbsp of sesame oil, add the tofu and fry until golden and crispy.
+6. In a large pan heat 1 tablespoon of sesame oil, add the tofu and fry until golden and crispy.
 Remove the tofu from the pan.

 7. In the same pan heat a dash of olive oil, then stir fry the red peppers for aroud 5 minutes.